top of page

 1. Drink more water before you workout or take a walk.

 4. Aim to drink at least half your body weight in ounces every day.
-If you weigh 150 lbs then your goal would be to drink 75 ounces of water
+If you weigh 150 pounds then your goal would be to drink 75 ounces of water.

 Drinking water can help reduce low back pain